benjamintanweihao/markovy/README.md

 ### Dictionary Generation

-For every pair of words in the text (called the prefix), record the word that comes after that (called the suffix).
+For every word in the text (called the prefix), record the word that comes after that (called the suffix).

 ### Text Generation